Asthma Treatment and Monitoring

 The commercially available adenosine receptor antagonist for asthma management is theophylline as a pill or intravenous (8).

-The method of action for theophylline is acting as a nonselective adenosine receptor antagonist, acting as a competitive, nonselective phosphodiesterase inhibitor, and reducing airway responsiveness to histamine, allergens, and methacholine (8).
+Theophylline’s method of action is to act as a nonselective adenosine receptor antagonist and a competitive, nonselective phosphodiesterase inhibitor and to reduce airway responsiveness to histamine, allergens, and methacholine (8).

 Adenosine Receptor Antagonists Side Effects

-Common side effects of theophylline include GI upset, headache, dizziness, irritability, and arrythmias (8).
+Common side effects of theophylline include GI upset, headache, dizziness, irritability, and arrhythmias (8).

 Adenosine Receptor Antagonists Alternatives